From Vision to Action - Distinguished STEM Initiatives Showcasing at #IDoS2019

 Primary Connections – Linking science with literacy is an innovative programme developed by the Australian Academy of Science linking the teaching of science with the teaching of literacy in primary schools.
 An evidence-based approach, Primary Connections provides exemplary curriculum resources and a comprehensive and practical professional learning programme, with a focus on developing students’ knowledge, understanding, and skills in both science and literacy.
 Primary Connections incorporates rich professional learning workshops for teachers accompanied by exemplary curriculum resources.
 Hence, it supports teachers in facilitating an inquiry teaching and learning approach that combines hands-on investigations, evidence-based reasoning, and collaborative group work to build skills necessary for students to thrive in the 21st century.

-The "International Dialogue on STEM Education" (IDoS) is a joint conference of the "Haus der kleinen Forscher" Foundation and Siemens Stiftung.
-The IDoS conference takes place under the auspices of the German Commission for UNESCO.
-Further partners and sponsors are the German Federal Foreign Office, the Robert Bosch Stiftung, and the OECD.
+The "International Dialogue on STEM Education" (IDoS) was a joint conference of the "Haus der kleinen Forscher" Foundation and Siemens Stiftung that took place in 2017 and 2019 under the auspices of the German Commission for UNESCO.
+Further partners and sponsors were the German Federal Foreign Office, the Robert Bosch Stiftung, and the OECD.